mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 ## Common Request Parameters

-Most of the resources that support GET also support the following parameters.
-See the resource documentation for a list of supported request parameters.
+All the resources that return JSON content also support the following parameters.

 - `pretty`